kxqdesign/Reference-Formatter/README.md

 # Reference-Formatter 🌟
 [ ] to citekey, effortlessly transforms your Word document citations into LaTeX-compatible \cite{key} references, streamlining the transition from Word to LaTeX.

-RefTexConverter is a tool designed to seamlessly convert Word document citations into LaTeX-compatible \cite{key} references.
-Ideal for researchers and academics looking to transition from Word to LaTeX without the hassle of manually updating citations.

 ## How to Use Reference-Formatter 📘

 Follow these easy steps to transform your citations: